GIScience/openrouteservice/docs/frequently-asked-questions.md

 different routing algorithms with different preparations to calculate an answer.

-For matrix calculations, the ors uses the very fast RPHAST algorithm, which is based on so-called _Contraction Hierarchies_ (CH for short).
+For matrix calculations, openrouteservice uses the very fast RPHAST algorithm, which is based on so-called _Contraction Hierarchies_ (CH for short).
 While the usage of CH speeds up matrix calculation by a lot, preparing them is rather costly.
 Thus, they are not calculated by default, but have to be turned on manually.